 - Phantasie 1

 - Secret of the Silver Blades

-The moral of the story is that generally you can’t go wrong by using NTSC mode for all American titles (which includes a significant part of the whole Amiga catalogue).
-Without doubt, that’s the preferable option; the graphics will appear undistorted, exactly as the creators intended, and the game will run at the correct speed, including music playback.
+The moral of the story is that you can rarely go wrong by using NTSC mode for all North American titles (which includes a significant part of the whole Amiga gaming catalogue).
+Without a doubt, that’s the preferable option; the graphics will appear undistorted, exactly as the creators intended, and the game will run at the correct speed, including music playback.
 (Theoretically, the only time you can run into problems is when you use a PAL crack of an NTSC game that somehow breaks NTSC compatibility.)

 Running games in NTSC